-As per Law 3226/2004, beneficiaries of legal aid are low-income citizens of the European Union, as well as of a third state, provided that they reside legally within the European Union.
+As per Law 3226/2004, beneficiaries of legal aid are low-income citizens of the EU, as well as of a third state, provided that they reside legally within the EU.
 Low-income citizens are those with an annual familial income not exceeding two-thirds (%) of the minimum annual income provided by the National General Collective Labour Agreement.
 Furthermore, legal aid may be granted under the condition that the case, subject to the discretion of the court, is not characterised as apparently unjust.

 Further and as per GCCP, legal aid in civil and commercial matters entails an exemption from the payment of part or all of the court's expenses, the submission of a relevant petition by the beneficiary and the nomination of a lawyer, notary and judicial bailiff, in order to represent him before the court.
-The exemption includes primarily stamp duty payment and judicial revenue stamp duty.
-Also, the beneficiary is exempt from paying the remuneration of witnesses and experts and the lawyer's, notary's and judicial bailiff's fees.
+The exemption includes, primarily, stamp duty payment and judicial revenue stamp duty.
+Also, the beneficiary is exempt from the remuneration of witnesses and experts, and from paying the lawyer's, notary's and judicial bailiff's fees.

-Lastly, by a recent amendment (Law 4689/2020), different prerequisites and proceedings for the legal aid benefit were introduced for criminal cases as opposed to civil and commercial ones.
+Lastly, by an amendment of 2020 (Law 4689/2020), different prerequisites and proceedings for the benefit of legal aid were introduced for criminal cases as opposed to civil and commercial ones.

 7.4 Is funding allowed through conditional or contingency fees and, if so, on what conditions?